Md-Zubair677/arena-blitz/docs/index.md

 - **Multiple Approaches**: Choose between stealth, distraction, or precision takedowns

 Perfect for players who enjoy methodical gameplay that rewards patience and careful planning.

-### 3. Coming Soon

-The Arena Blitz development team is actively working on expanding the collection with these upcoming titles:

-- **Card Fortress**: A strategic tower defense game where players use collectible cards to build defensive structures and cast powerful spells.
-Each playthrough offers different card combinations, ensuring high replayability.

-- **Speedrun Boss Rush**: A challenging game focused on defeating powerful bosses as quickly as possible.
-Features precise controls, pattern recognition, and a global leaderboard system to compete for the fastest times.

 ## Visual Design and Audio